mandersogit/py-openskills/PYTHON_PORT_PLAN.md

 ## Objectives
 - Replicate the current CLI surface (commands, options, exit codes, help text) with Python parity.
 - Preserve behavior for skill installation, listing/reading, AGENTS.md synchronization, and management/removal flows.
-- Package the tool for easy installation and cross-platform use.
+- Package the tool for easy installation and cross-platform use on Python 3.11+.

 ## Workstreams for Parallel Delivery
 The work is partitioned into non-overlapping tracks so multiple contributors can proceed simultaneously with minimal merge conflicts.